Chapter 148 — Minnesota Athletic Trainers Act

 Licensed Psychologist

-To be licensed as a psychologist in Minnesota, you must have a doctoral degree in psychology from an accredited program, …
+To be licensed as a psychologist in Minnesota, you must earn a doctoral degree with a major in psychology from a …

 148.9075